80sVectorz/Unity-Animation-Hierarchy-Editor/README.md

+# Changes
+- Added support for using an animation component instead of an animator.

-__PROJECT ARCHIVED__
+__ORIGINAL PROJECT ARCHIVED__

-This project is not maintained anymore.
+The original version of this project is not maintained anymore.
 If you still find it useful and would love to develop it further, feel free to fork it!

 Unity Animation Hierarchy Editor